Alexander Bulatovich: Later life

-After returning from the war he took part in the discussion about the imiaslavie.
-In October 1918 the Holy Synod of the Russian Orthodox Church canceled the decision allowing imyaslavtsy to participate in church services provided they repent.
+After returning from the war, he took part in discussions on the imiaslavie.
+In October 1918, the Holy Synod of the Russian Orthodox Church canceled the decision allowing imyaslavtsy to participate in church services provided they repent.
 The decision was signed by Patriarch Tikhon of Moscow.
-In January 1919, Anthony Bulatovich stopped any relations with the Holy Synod and Tikhon and returned to his family estate in Lebedinka, where he started a small skete and lived the life of a hermit.
+In January 1919, Bulatovich ceased all relations with the Holy Synod and Tikhon and returned to his family estate in Lebedinka, where he started a small skete and lived as a hermit.
 He was the spiritual opponent of any civil war.

 Death

-On the night of December 6, 1919 he was murdered.
-There are conflicting accounts if the killers were deserters of White Army or Red Army or some unaffiliated robbers.
+On the night of December 6, 1919, he was murdered.
+There are conflicting accounts regarding who the killers were; either they were deserters of the White Army or the Red Army or some unaffiliated robbers.